Home EntertainingBy SeasonPastel Easter Tablescape: Tips for Creating Beautiful Spring Decor

 Flowers for a Pastel Easter Tablescape

 I arranged a beautiful centerpiece using five colors of roses, placing them in a large pink pedestal bowl.
 To keep the flowers secure, I created a grid on the top of the bowl using florist tape (wrapping paper tape works too).
 This grid acts as a support to hold the flowers in place as you arrange them.
-Just be mindful that as you add more flowers, the added weight can challenge the tape grid’s stability.
+Be mindful that as you add more flowers, the added weight can compromise the tape grid’s stability.
 Keeping the stems short is key to preventing overlap with flowers from the opposite side of the vase.
 It’s also important to maintain a full water level in the bowl to ensure the shorter stems stay hydrated.

 Choosing the Right Floral Approach for Your Occasion

-- If you choose tall arrangements, consider placing them on a separate table during the meal to avoid obstructing your guests’ conversations due to their height.
+• If you choose tall arrangements, consider placing them on a separate table during the meal to avoid obstructing your guests’ conversations due to their height.

 Small Arrangements